-Throughout the year, sf.citi offers its members unique opportunities to become familiar with key issues affecting their company and employees, interact with local leaders in an intimate setting, and open avenues for future partnerships.
-We are always seeking new methods and events to bring together a cross-section of industry leaders to discuss and collaborate on the future of San Francisco and our technology community.
+Throughout the year, sf.citi offers its members unique opportunities to familiarize themselves with key issues affecting their company and employees, interact with local leaders in an intimate setting, and expand avenues for future partnerships.
+We are always piloting new programs and events that bring together industry leaders to discuss and collaborate on the future of San Francisco and our City’s tech community.

 sf.citi’s Lunch & Learn Series

-At both the state and local level, sf.citi leads the way in advocating for San Francisco’s tech industry by engaging policymakers on the most pressing issues facing our community.
-To further these conversations, sf.citi launched our Lunch and Learn series in 2017 to provide members with regular opportunities to meet the elected officials who represent them.
-These intimate and engaging discussions between members and legislators explored the shared challenges affecting the tech community and the City of San Francisco.
+At both the state and local level, sf.citi leads the way in advocating for San Francisco’s tech industry by engaging policymakers to collaborate with our members on the most pressing issues facing our community.
+In 2017, we launched our Lunch and Learn discussion series, which provides sf.citi members with regular opportunities to meet the elected officials who represent them, as well as candidates running for office and other key decision makers in government.
+These intimate and engaging conversations between sf.citi members and local legislators explore the shared challenges affecting the tech community and the City of San Francisco.

 Annual sf.citi Members Reception with San Francisco’s Mayor

 Near the end of each year, sf.citi celebrates all of the people who make our work possible by inviting our board, member companies, partners, and friends to come together at our Annual sf.citi Members Reception.
 It has become sf.citi custom to invite our city’s leader to join in the sf.citi Members Reception fun.
-In 2017, we welcomed Mayor Ed Lee and in 2018, we were honored to have Mayor London Breed, who spoke about the ever-growing role tech plays in San Francisco and what the industry can do to to keep the city moving forward.
+In 2017, we welcomed Mayor Ed Lee.
+And in both 2018 and 2019, we were honored to have Mayor London Breed, who spoke about the ever-growing role tech plays in San Francisco and what the industry can do to to keep the city moving forward.

 sf.citi’s Big Idea Series